DynamicPAE: Generating Scene-Aware Physical Adversarial Examples in Real-Time: Methodology

-Training the dynamic PAE generator faces the challenge of noisy gradient feedback, which leads to the degeneracy and instability problem of the generative training (shown in the experiments in section~\ref{app:mode_vollapse}).
-To analyze the training problem, we bridge the \textit{noisy gradient} model and the \textit{sample trajectory} analysis with the \textit{limited feedback information restriction} and recognize that the necessary randomness injected in the PAE optimization task leads to the training degeneracy of the dynamic PAE generator.
-Inspired by deep residual learning, we tackle the problem by constructing a residual task that relaxes the original attack training and breaks the \textit{limited feedback information restriction}.
-We further propose the additional regularization of the latent encoding to tackle the \textit{latent evasion} problem related to the unconventional gradient property and stabilize the training.
-Afterward, the training escapes from degenerate solutions and allows a more stable and comprehensive exploration of feasible PAEs.
+We first focus on the non-trivial training problem of the generator $\mathcal{G}$ under Eq.~\ref{eq:attack_prob}.
+We found that the training degeneracy problem always occurs in this task (shown in the experiments in section~\ref{app:mode_vollapse}).
+To characterize the key difficulty, we propose the \textit{limited feedback information restriction} model that accounts for the degeneracy of the generative training.
+Inspired by deep residual learning, we tackle the problem by constructing a \textbf{residual task} that relaxes the original attack training and breaks the \textit{limited feedback information restriction}.

+We further propose the regularized latent encoding to tackle the \textit{latent evasion} problem and achieve stabilized multi-task training.
+Afterward, the training escapes from degenerate solutions and allows a more stable and comprehensive exploration of feasible scene-related PAEs.

-\emph{\textbf{$\bullet$ Analysis of the Degeneracy:}} Previous works have demonstrated that \textit{obfuscated gradient}~\cite{athalye2018obfuscated} is a mechanism of adversarial defense techniques and adaptive attacks shall overcome it~\cite{kang2024diffattack}.
+\emph{\textbf{$\bullet$ Characterizing the Degeneracy:}} We utilize an information-theoretic modeling approach to construct a concise model for the training problem and then establish a connection between noisy gradients and the trajectories of generated samples.
+Previous works have demonstrated that \textit{obfuscated gradient}~\cite{athalye2018obfuscated} is a mechanism of adversarial defense techniques, and adaptive attacks shall overcome it~\cite{kang2024diffattack}.
 Section~\ref{app:pdg} provides compelling evidence that the simulated transformation has a similar impact on PGD optimization, confirming the existence of the noisy gradient problem.
 Intuitively, a small distortion in the environment $(\mathbf X, \boldsymbol\theta)$ may cause the gradient feedback of the attack task $\nabla_{\boldsymbol\delta} \mathcal L_\mathrm{Atk}$ changes significantly.
 We formulate the \textbf{limited feedback information restriction} to model the problem based on the mutual information and entropy metrics on $\nabla_{\boldsymbol\delta} \mathcal L_\mathrm{Atk}$ and the (bottleneck) latent variable $\mathbf Z$:

 indicating that the uncertainty of $\nabla_{\boldsymbol\delta} \mathcal L_\mathrm{Atk}$ is significantly higher than the uncertainty in $\nabla_{\boldsymbol\delta} \mathcal L_\mathrm{Atk}$ reduced by $\mathbf Z$.